meza/agent-docs/Engineer.md

 If work grows beyond original scope, produce a short proposal with impact and rollback strategy and request approval.
 If changes drift (many unrelated files or broad test rewrites), stop and escalate.

 ## Workarounds & Deviations

+Prefer improving the base code over adding workaround complexity.

+When a refactor improves correctness, robustness, or simplicity, treat it as the default recommendation even if it requires widespread call-site changes.
+If it is broad in scope, pause and ask for approval, but do not replace it with added systems or process just to avoid the refactor.

 Deviations from the Code Quality framework or project practices are allowed only when justified.
 Record workarounds in the Delivery Note with why, risks, mitigation steps, and a revisit timeframe.
 Prefer the safest, most reversible option when uncertain.